TEF-Health/CONFIDENTIAL_Odoo-Documentation/docs/front-office.md

 Front Office Leads get an overview over the Front Office Team by clicking on the button **Front Office Team** on the top navigation bar.
 ![Front Office View](img/front-office-lead-view.png)

+!!! info "Deputies"
+    Each Front Office Team requires a Lead and a Deputy Lead, who assumes the Lead's responsibilities when the Lead is unavailable.

 ### Front Office Agents